 Clothes sizes: 6 – 18

-Brands: Balmain, Maje, Sandro, Zimmermann
+Labels: Balmain, Maje, Sandro, Zimmermann

 Packaging: Reusable biodegradable mailer with return bag and pre-paid label